 - a.
-Executives, directors, managers and supervisorsOCERS employees are strictly prohibited from engaging in Workplace Relationships with employees who report directly or indirectly to them. - b.
+OCERS employees are strictly prohibited from engaging in Workplace Relationships with employees who report directly or indirectly to them. - b.
 Individuals covered by this policy are prohibited from engaging in Workplace Relationships when, in the sole opinion of OCERS, the relationship creates a potential conflict of interest, causes disruption, creates a negative or unprofessional work environment, or presents concerns regarding supervision, safety, judgment, security, or morale.